 Sophie has worked to support clients with applications for planning permission and environmental permits for new or upgraded waste operations.
 Most recently this has included the development of permit application packages which include operationally appropriate, EA or NRW-compliant Fire Prevention Plans.
 She has also undertaken modelling work on numerous projects to help advise clients on feedstock availability, waste site redesign and compliance with the Waste (England and Wales) Regulations 2011 (as amended) and UK Packaging Regulations.

 Sophie has experience of a wide range of waste management projects, most recently focusing on residual waste feedstock assessments and permitting projects for public and private sector clients.
-Sophie has obtained planning and permitting consent for a number of waste operations, undertaken waste flow modelling and analysis using Eunomia’s Depot Builder Model, developed environmental systems and developed conceptual site layouts for HWRC and waste depot sites.
+Sophie has obtained planning and permitting consent for numerous waste operations, undertaken waste flow modelling and analysis using Eunomia’s Depot Builder Model, developed environmental management systems and developed conceptual site layouts for HWRC and waste depot sites.

 Sophie’s broader project experience includes: